 Here is a screenshot of the phishing email that Netflix users have been receiving for a while.
-On the left, we have the phishing email sent by cyber criminals while on the right side is the original email sent by Netflix.
-It is evident that the phishing email is well crafted and official looking.
-The only difference is that Netflix never mentions subscriber’s name in their emails.
+On the left, we have the phishing email sent by cybercriminals while on the right side is the original email sent by Netflix.
+It is evident that the phishing email is well crafted and official-looking.
+The only difference is that Netflix never mentions subscriber’s names in their emails.

 Other users are also advised never to download or click on any file that comes from an unknown email.
 If you spot any phishing scam report it to us by filling this form.
 Happy browsing.